The Vape Mail Ban - What You Need To Know About The PACT Act

 “Any product made or derived from tobacco that is intended for human consumption, including any component, part, or accessory of a tobacco product (except for raw materials other than tobacco used in manufacturing a component, part, or accessory of a tobacco product).”

-The FDA has jurisdiction over what is to be considered a tobacco product, and what is an “ENDS” product (electronic nicotine delivery systems) and the FDA interpretation seems to exclude CBD and other cannabis products.
+The FDA has jurisdiction over what is to be considered a tobacco product, and what is an “ENDS” product (electronic nicotine delivery systems) and the FDA interpretation seems to exclude other herbal products.
 It considers vapes or vape pens, personal vaporizers, e-cigarettes, e-pens, e-hookahs, e-cigars, and e-pipes to be ENDS.